sogou/workflow/docs/en/about-dns.md

 where the DNS-related configuration items include:

 * dns\_threads: the number of threads in the DNS thread pool, 4 by default.
+This item will be ignored if the resolv_conf_path is not NULL, and no DNS thread will be created.
 * dns\_ttl\_default: default TTL in DNS Cache in seconds, 12 hours by default; DNS cache is used by the current process, and will be destroyed when the process exists.
 The configuration is valid only for the current process.
 * dns\_ttl\_min: minimum DNS ttl value, in seconds, 3 minutes by default, which is used to decide whether to retry DNS resolution after communication failure.
 * resolv_conf_path: Path of the resolv.conf configuration file, we will use multi-threaded DNS resolution when it is NULL.